Keep Property Taxes in Check

 Chasing sales violates the uniformity clause

-Loosening these limits will only make it more difficult to address Wisconsin’s affordability challenges and attract skilled workers to the state.
+Loosening levy limits will only worsen Wisconsin’s affordability challenges and make it harder to attract and retain skilled workers across the state.